Onisho/alcatraz/_info/en/festival.md

 ##### What's the minimum age to attend the festival?
 Children under 16 are only admitted if they are accompanied by an adult.

+##### Can I hand out flyers and promotional posters?
+For environmental protection reasons, the distribution of leaflets and promotional posters is forbidden on the festival site.
+If you want your banners and posters to be put up on the festival site, please contact Virus Promotions.